AUGUSTO664/programming2/introstructuredprog.md

 ## DATA REPRESENTATION AND DATA OPERATORS

-A _Prgramming Language_ is a vocabulary and set of grammatical rules for instructing a computer or computer device to perfom specific tasks. the term ussually refers to hihg-level languages such as BASIC, C, C++, COBOL, FORTRAN, Ada and pascal
+A _Programming Language_ is a vocabulary and set of grammatical rules for instructing a computer or computer device to perfom specific tasks. the term ussually refers to hihg-level languages such as BASIC, C, C++, COBOL, FORTRAN, Ada and pascal

-##indetifiers
+## IDENTIFIERS

 are name for entitites for example in C such as variables, arrays, functions, structures, unions and labels An identifier can be composed only of uppercase, lowercase letters, underscore and digits, but should start only with an alphabet or an underscore.
 If the identifier is not used in an external link process, then it is called as internal.
 Example: Local variable.
 If the identifier is used in an external link process, then it is called as external.
 Example: Global variable